coleifer/peewee/docs/new/query_builder.rst

 * We store an expression in a variable (``name``), then use it in the query.
 * We call SQL functions using ``fn.<function>(...)`` passing arguments as if it were a normal Python function.
-* The :py:meth:`~ColumnBase.alias` method is used to specify the name used for a column or calculation.
+* The :meth:`~ColumnBase.alias` method is used to specify the name used for a column or calculation.

 As a more complex example, we'll generate a list of all people and the contents